benmvp/slides/2016/rwreact/iso-react.md

 NOTES:
 - It's an internal service that given a React component and its props it'll return a string of rendered markup
+- No AJAX, on DB calls, no environment lookup, etc.
+- Everything must be passed in
 - "Stateless" because the server has access to the file system of all React components which _is_ state
-- No AJAX, on DB calls, no environment lookup, etc.

 /////